isitsamgallon/Ashen-Campaign/content/PCs/Chenris Tallfellow.md

 The dragon transported [[the party]] to the [[Organisation of Free Cities (OFC)]], where [[Xekai]] and the city of [[Blackwall]] were preparing for battle. [[Genevieve †]] coordinated the defense efforts, while the [[Goblin Mafia]] attempted to strike a deal with her.

 **Goblin Troupe Deal:**
 After deliberation, [[the party]] decided to employ the goblins as sacrificial pawns, despite Chenris’s suggestion.
-The vote was 4-1 in favor of hiring the goblins, though [[Kal Korrigan]] had to be physically coerced into signing the contract.
+The vote was 4-1 in favor of hiring the goblins, though [[Korrigan]] had to be physically coerced into signing the contract.

 **Rest at the Minister's Rooms:**
 [[The party]] enjoyed a luxurious stay in the minister's rooms, complete with 24/7 baths.
 They overslept, and during the night, Aidan stole Chenris’s cloak, prompting a confrontation.
 Chenris, angered, led to a discussion about [[the Ethertwist Haunter]].
 Aidan downplayed the issue, heading to the council room where [[Genevieve †]] awaited.